28 November 2019

 This smear campaign works on the “throw enough mud” principle.
 Hundreds of complaints of antisemitism have been received by Labour’s central office, the majority of which turn out not to be against Labour members at all.
 The press have played along, writing headlines like “Corbyn’s anti-semite army” (Times, 7 April 2019) or “Jews will leave if Corbyn wins” (Sunday Telegraph, 3 November 2019).

 One of the leading organisations spreading this smear is the explicitly Zionist Jewish Labour Movement, which claims to represent all Jews in the Labour Party.
 It has recently declared it will only support very select Labour candidates in the election, as “a culture of antisemitism has been allowed to emerge and fester in the Party at all levels” (LabourList, 31 October 2019).
-A prominent figure is John Mann, who as a Labour MP fronted a biased episode of the BBC’s flagship news programme Panorama attacking Corbyn for antisemitism, then resigned to move to the House of Lords and a position as Johnson’s “antisemitism tsar”.

 The campaign has claimed some prominent Labour scalps, notably former London mayor Ken Livingstone, who pointed out that for a time in the 1930s Zionists and Nazis agreed on wanting Jews to move to Palestine – a historical fact he clumsily accompanied by saying that Hitler “went mad and ended up killing six million Jews”.
 This led to his suspension from the party and eventual resignation.
 Black Jewish activist Jackie Walker has also been targeted, as have other Jewish Labour members for refusing to support Zionism.